Justin8912/playground/docs/feat/US1672368-F244351/implementation-progress.md

 **Summary**: Enhanced the configuration service to support both notebook and individual note filtering preferences.
 Implemented a settings schema using Joplin's settings API to store and retrieve filter criteria.
 Created utility functions for applying filters using functional programming patterns with support for both notebook-level and note-level filtering.
 Added validation to ensure filter criteria are properly formatted.
 Updated the review service to use the filter settings when generating review notes.

-## Milestone 2: Create Notebook Selection UI
+## Milestone 2: Create Simple Notebook Exclusion UI
+- [x] Add a text input field to plugin settings for notebook exclusion list
+- [x] Implement comma-delineation parsing for notebook names
-- [ ] Create a notebook tree view component
+- [ ] Create a visually appealing summary display of excluded notebooks
-- [ ] Implement checkbox selection for inclusion/exclusion
+- [ ] Display a list of all available notebooks for easy reference
-- [ ] Add search/filter functionality for large notebook collections
+- [ ] Add validation for notebook name inputs
-- [ ] Implement hierarchical selection (parent/child relationships)
-- [ ] Add notebook selection state persistence
+- [ ] Implement real-time feedback on notebook exclusion status

-**Status**: Not started

-**Summary**:
+**Status**: In Progress (June 12, 2025)

+**Summary**: Implemented the core notebook exclusion functionality with a simple text input field that accepts comma-separated notebook names.
+Added utility functions to convert between notebook names and IDs, ensuring the filter criteria uses the proper notebook IDs when filtering.
+Enhanced the filtering logic to exclude all child notebooks when a parent notebook is excluded, providing intuitive hierarchical filtering.
+Updated the configuration service to handle synchronization between the UI setting and internal filter criteria.
+Created test utilities to verify the notebook exclusion functionality.

 ## Milestone 3: Implement Note Selection and Filtering Logic
-- [ ] Enhance the `selectRandomNote` function to use filtering criteria
+- [x] Enhance the `selectRandomNote` function to use filtering criteria
-- [ ] Implement notebook inclusion/exclusion filtering
+- [x] Implement notebook inclusion/exclusion filtering
 - [ ] Add support for tag-based filtering
-- [ ] Create utility functions for filter criteria validation
+- [x] Create utility functions for filter criteria validation
-- [ ] Implement filter matching algorithms using functional programming patterns
+- [x] Implement filter matching algorithms using functional programming patterns

-**Status**: Not started

-**Summary**:
+**Status**: Partially Complete (June 12, 2025)

+**Summary**: Integrated the notebook filtering functionality with the existing filtering framework.
+The implementation leverages functional programming patterns to transform strings of notebook names into IDs and filter notes based on their parent notebooks.
+The `selectRandomNote` function now correctly applies the filter criteria when generating review notes.
+Validation utilities ensure the filter criteria is properly formatted before being applied.

 ## Milestone 4: Enhance Plugin Menu and Command System
 - [ ] Add settings command to plugin menu